kap14275819/Professional-Practices/README.md

 ### 2. Understand everyone's interests:
 #### Interests are the needs that you want satisfied by any given solution.
 #### The best solution is the one that satisfies everyone's interests.
 #### This is the time for active listening.
-Put down your differences for awhile and listen to each other with the intention to understand.
+Put down your differences for a while and listen to each other with the intention to understand.

 ### 3. List the possible solutions:
 #### This is the time to do some brainstorming.
 There may be lots of room for creativity.